-(the "LLC Law"); Part 8 of the Limited Liability Partnership (Amendment) Law, 2018 (collectively, the "Relevant Laws"),

-- Record the details of the registrable persons; - Provide this information in writing to its CSP or the Registrar of Companies (the "Registrar"), as the case may be (for further details on the role of the Registrar see paragraph 16), to enter into the company's beneficial ownership register; and - Update the particulars of the company's registrable persons when changes have been confirmed, and send in writing the updated information to the CSP or Registrar, as the case may be, to update the company's beneficial ownership register.
+- 11. In accordance with Section 252(3) of the Companies Law (2018 Revision), "ordinary resident companies to which this Part applies shall engage either a corporate services provider or the Registrar to assist them to establish and maintain their beneficial ownership registers."
+Furthermore the ordinary resident company is required to: - Identify the people who are registrable persons, in accordance with Part XVIIA of the Companies (Amendment)(No. 2) Law, 2017 (the "Law") of the company and confirm their information (see paragraph 5); - Record the details of the registrable persons; - Provide this information in writing to the Registrar of Companies ("Registrar") or its CSP, as the case may be, to enter into the company's beneficial ownership register; and - Update the particulars of the company's registrable persons when changes have been confirmed, and send in writing the updated information to the Registrar or its CSP, as the case may be, to update the company's beneficial ownership register.

-Identifying registrable beneficial owners:
+Identifying registrable persons (i.e. beneficial owners):

-13. A registrable person includes an individual who meets one or more of the following conditions:
+12. A registrable person is an individual who meets one or more of the following conditions:

-Condition: What you need to consider: (i) An individual who holds, directly or indirectly , 25% or more of the shares in the company Review your company's register of members and identify shareholdings of 25% or more. (ii) An individual who holds, directly or indirectly , 25% or more of the voting rights in the company.
-Review your company's register of members, articles of association, and identify people with voting rights (often attached to shares) 25% or more. (iii) An individual who holds, directly or indirectly , the right to appoint or remove the majority of the board of directors of the company.
+Condition: What you need to consider: (i) An individual who holds, directly or indirectly , 25% or more of the shares in the company.
+Review your company's register of members and identify shareholdings of 25% and over. (ii) An individual who holds, directly or indirectly , 25% or more of the voting rights in the company.
+Review your company's register of members, articles of association, and identify people with voting rights (often attached to shares) 25% or more (iii) An individual who holds, directly or indirectly , the right to appoint or remove the majority of the board of directors of the company.
 Look at your company's constitution, including articles of association, and identify whether anyone has this right.
-For example if there is only one director and someone has the right to appoint them, then they would meet this condition. (iv) An individual who has the absolute and unconditional legal right to exercise, or actually exercises, significant influence or control over the company through the ownership structure or interests outlined in (i) - (iii) above, other than solely in the capacity of a director, professional advisor or professional manager.
+For example, if there is only one director and someone has the right to appoint them, then they would meet this condition. (iv) An individual who has the absolute and unconditional legal right to exercise, or actually exercises, significant influence or control over the company through the ownership structure or interests outlined in (i) - (iii) above, other than solely in the capacity of a director, professional advisor or professional manager.
 You would consider this where an individual does not meet one of conditions (i) to (iii) but does exercise 'significant influence or control' over the company.
 Look at your company's constitution, including articles of association, and identify whether anyone has this right.
-Consider whether anyone exercises significant influence or control in practice.
 For example, do the directors act on the instructions of a particular individual acting other than solely in the capacity of a director, professional advisor or professional manager.

-(v) If no individual meets the conditions of (i) through (iv) above but trustees of a trust (or the members of a partnership or other entity that, under the law by which it is governed is not a legal person) meet one of those conditions and if someone has the absolute and unconditional legal right to exercise, or actually exercises, significant influence or control over the activities of that trust (or partnership or other entity), other than solely in the capacity of a director, professional advisor or professional manager, then they will be a beneficial owner.
+(v) If no individual meets the conditions of (i) through (iv) above but trustees of a trust (or the members of a partnership or other entity that, under the law by which it is governed is not a legal person) meet one of those conditions it is deemed that the trustees of a trust (or the members of a partnership or other entity that, under the law by which it is governed) is the beneficial owner if they have the absolute and unconditional legal right to exercise, or actually exercises, significant influence or control over the activities of that trust (or partnership or other entity), other than solely in the capacity of a director, professional advisor or professional manager.